Enjoy Laticrete Heated Floors Under Easiklip Floors

 That’s all you have to do to install an Easiklip solid hardwood floor.

 Check out Easiklip’s installation guide here.
 You can also see the entire process on video.
-Keep in mind, the video shows an installation over an underlayment without the Strata Heat™ radiant heat system.
-Radiant heat wood floors add comfort and value to any home.
+Keep in mind, the video shows an installation over an underlayment without the Strata_Heat™ radiant heat system.
+Radiant heat wood floors provide luxury and comfort and value to any home.

 Are You Considering Radiant Heat?